P versus NP for dummies

 2. X does not fall in P. There exists no algorithm whatsoever with which a deterministic Turing machine could solve problems in X in polynomial time.

-NOTE: we just have to prove that X exists (a non-constructive proof)!
-We don't have to actually find it (a constructive proof), though this would be nice!
+NOTE: actually, we just have to prove that X exists (a non-constructive proof).
+We don't have to actually find it (a constructive proof), though this would be nice.
+In theory, this could make the problem easier to solve.
+Despite this, the problem is still unsolved!

 Why is this important?